 Patty has been working with KidTherapy since 2010.
 She received her Masters of Arts in Occupational Therapy in 2000.
-Since then, she has received an award for being in the top twenty statewide as far as number of individuals served and blind competitive employment closures to blind and visually impaired individuals.
-She has done case management and provided services to an independent living program.
+S ince then, she has received an award for being in the top 20 statewide as far as number of individuals served and blind competitive employment to blind and visually impaired individuals.
+She has been a case managemer and provided services to an independent living program.
 She has taught low vision skills and organized and presented to many support groups and community settings.
 She has worked with a variety of pediatric clients with the diagnoses that include: autism, developmental delay, sensory integration disorder, and many other disorders.

 Lisa received her Master’s degree in Occupational Therapy from The University of Texas Health Science Center in San Antonio in 2002 and has worked with the pediatric population for several years.
 She joined the KidTherapy team in 2009 having previously practiced in New York City with children with special needs.
 Lisa has worked in various settings including schools, hospital, homes, and outpatient rehabilitation clinics.
 Lisa is certified in using Therapeutic Listening Techniques, and also utilizes sensory integration techniques while treating.
 Her greatest passions are working with children with Sensory Integration Disorder, Down's syndrome, and Autism.
 Recent continuing education courses include: Preschoolers & Autism: Effective Practical Interventions for Early Learning Success -12/13 Understanding the Gut Brain - Stress, Appetite, Digestion, and Mood - 3/13 Effective Evaluation Assessment & Treatment of Pediatric Toe Walking 10/2012 Therapeutic Listening 5/2011.